-Boating rules and regulations (speed limits, rafting, and noise) are established and enforced by Pierce County and the City of Bonney Lake.
+Pierce County and the City of Bonney Lake established and enforce boating rules and regulations (speed limits, rafting, and noise).
 Development activities within and adjacent to the reservoir are regulated by city, county and state agencies.
 Concerns about unauthorized activities occurring within the reservoir or on Cascade's property should be directed to local law enforcement (call 911) or to appropriate code enforcement agencies, such as Bonney Lake, Pierce County or the Department of Fish and Wildlife.